thunderclient/thunder-client-support/README.md

 - Supports **Collections and Environment variables**.
 - **Scriptless Testing:** Test API response easily with GUI based interface .
 - **Themes:** The extension supports VS Code themes.
-- **Local Storage** All the requests' data is saved locally on your device.
+- **Local Storage** All the requests data is saved locally on your device.

 <a name="team"></a>
 ## Git Sync